Information

 -

 The user then fills in the system registration form.
-Once all parameters are met within the system registration, the team at xvault.org stores the custom user id password for referencing uploaded documentation.
+Once all parameters are met within the system registration, the team at xvault.org stores the custom user ID and password for future reference of uploaded documentation.

 -